|Photo Caption: Gray wolf. Credit: Gary Kramer / USFWS|

 News release for the rescheduled hearings and comment extension issued by Region 2

-Between September 30 and December 3, 2013, the service held a series of public hearings on the proposed wolf rules in Washington, DC, Denver, CO, Albuquerque, NM, Sacramento, CA, and Pinetop, AZ.
-Transcripts from these hearings will be posted to this page as soon as they are available.
+Between September 30, 2013 and December 3, 2013, the service held a series of public hearings on the proposed wolf rules in Washington, DC, Denver, CO, Albuquerque, NM, Sacramento, CA, and Pinetop, AZ..
+Transcripts from these hearings are available here as follows:

 DC public hearing transcript, Sept 30, 2013

 Sacramento, CA hearing transcript, November 22,2013

 February 10, 2014 notice to reopen comment period for the proposal to list the Mexican wolf as an endangered subspecies and delist the gray wolf

 June 13, 2013 notice to list the Mexican wolf as an endangered subspecies and delist the gray wolf elsewhere or view pdf

 June 13, 2013 notice to improve recovery efforts for the Mexican wolf in the Southwest or view pdf